sgchun/nps/README.md

 Rscript npsR/nps_val.R testdata/Test1/npsdat/ testdata/Test1/ testdata/Test1/Test1.val.5K.fam testdata/Test1/Test1.val.5K.phen 0 20 40 60
 ```

-### Running NPS on Test set #2 using SGE clusters
+### Running NPS on test set #2 using SGE clusters

-For Test set #2 and with real data sets, we do not recommend running NPS without parallelization due to heavy computational demand.
-Otherwise, NPS can be run on Test set #2 similarly as Test set #1.
-Note: since Test set #2 has a total of ~5,000,000 genome-wide common SNPs, we recommend to use the window size of **4,000 SNPs**.
+NPS can be run on test set #2 similarly as test set #1 except:
+* Since test set #2 has a total of ~5,000,000 genome-wide common SNPs, we recommend to use the window size of **4,000 SNPs**.
 And accordingly, window shifts should be set to **0, 1,000, 2,000, and 3,000 SNPs**.
+This is the setting we generally recommend for real data as well.

-**Note: Some of NPS steps now require large memory space.
-In most cases, 4GB memory limit is sufficient to run individual NPS tasks.
-The memory limit can be specified by `-l h_vmem=4G`.**
+* Some of NPS steps now require large memory space.
+With most datasets, 4GB memory space per a task is sufficient for NPS.
+On SGE, the memory requirement can be specified by `qsub -l h_vmem=4G`.
+* For test set #2 and real data sets, we do not recommend running NPS without parallelization because of heavy computational requirements.

 ```bash
 cd nps-1.0.0/